agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     }
 }));
 ```
-The object key will be used as `selectorKey`.
+The object key will be used as `selectorKey`,
-In case we pass a separate key into the Selector `config`,
+if we don't pass separate key into the Selector `config`.
-the object key will be ignored.
 ```ts {3,9}
 App.createCollection((collection) => ({
     selectors: {